 Conversation Starters

-"Can you think of a situation that acts as an indictment of modern life?"
+"Can you think of a situation where something that isn't a crime could be described as an 'indictment'?"

 Journal Prompts